Last Updated on: 9th January 2025, 01:15 pm

 (d) Principal

-36. Under which circumstances agent become personally responsible ?
+36. For which transactions, agent become personally responsible ?

 (b) ultra virus